ventu-ra/meat-app/README.md

-# Meat APP in Angular and Qwik
+# Meat APP in Angular